-The North Carolina law "bars transgender people from using public bathrooms that do not match the sex on their birth certificates" (Ibid.).
-Because of Gov. Deal's veto of Georgia's so-called "religious liberty bill," we narrowly escaped state-sponsored bigotry ourselves.
+The North Carolina law “bars transgender people from using public bathrooms that do not match the sex on their birth certificates” (Mele, 2016).
+Because of Gov. Deal’s veto of Georgia’s so-called “religious liberty bill,” we narrowly escaped state-sponsored bigotry ourselves.
 To me, this simply underscores the ignorance and strange attitudes that exist surrounding human biological characteristics and the relationships of these characteristics to a spectrum of other associated human attributes.

 Thus when I refer to gender differences, I conceptualize a sub-set of all human differences.
 I envision these gender differences along a spectrum of characteristics that people have typically limited to simple notions of male and female.
 But, where do we draw the lines?

 In truth, we are all naturally curious about other humans and how they look and behave.
-We have observed and/or heard about all manner of people in our lifetimes, from those who seem to look like us and adapt well in day-to-day activities and conflicts, to those who are different and whose behavior is dangerous, problematic, or puzzling.
+We have observed and/or heard about all manner of people in our lifetimes, from those who seem to look like us and adapt well to day-to-day activities and conflicts, to those who are different and whose behavior is dangerous, problematic, or puzzling.
 We have all formed opinions about others ourselves, based on our own experiences—coupled with public opinion.
-In fact, what we consider appropriate or inappropriate is largely related to public opinion.
+In fact, what we consider appropriate or inappropriate largely relates to public opinion.

-Over the years, discussion about gender differences, esp. those outside a heteronormative world view, has gone underground because of censorship, which of course is related to public opinion.
+Over the years, discussion about gender differences, esp. those outside a heteronormative worldview, has gone underground because of censorship, which of course is related to public opinion.
 Now, gender differences have suddenly become a critical social issue, even though obviously genderqueers have been around since the beginning of recorded history.
-Do you think the The Danish Girl (Hooper, 2015) contributed to the urgency of this perceived public problem?
+Do you think The Danish Girl (Hooper, 2015) contributed to the urgency of this perceived public problem?

 First, considering the fact that all of humanity is not fully understood in societies gives rise to fear and distrust in many for how to think about “the other”—that particular person or group that is beyond their experience, e.g., queer or otherwise different.
 Sometimes these differences have led to marginalization because people think of them as disabled or dysfunctional or scary.
 Any number of physical, intellectual, emotional, and/or psychological variations may cause individual functional limitation or impairments; however, these do not necessarily lead to disability unless society fails to take account of, and include, people regardless of their differences.

-Defining a "problem" of gender differences
+Defining a “Problem” of Gender Differences

 Next, and consequently, human differences may be considered as a “problem.”
 Thus the person who has characteristics that are outside recognized norms is in danger of unjustified social limitations.
 Further, simply how a problem is defined or the particular tools available to manage it dictates its solution. (“If your only tool Is a hammer then every problem looks like a nail.”)

-In our movie this month, Einar/Lili pursues consultation with medical doctors for help with gender identification.
+In our movie this month, Einar/Lili pursues a consultation with medical doctors for help with gender identification.
 This reveals that in his/her context, she and Gerda have defined this distressing condition as a potential medical problem.